 University Newcastle Department of Rural Health

 Kerrie Wisely is a Lecturer in Women Adolescent and Children’s Health at the University of Newcastle Department of Rural Health (UONDRH) in Taree.
-Kerrie graduated from Macarthur Institute of Higher Education with a Bachelor of Science (Nursing) in 1995 and a Graduate Diploma in Midwifery from UNSW in 1997.
+Kerrie graduated from Macarthur Institute of Higher Education with a Bachelor of Science (Nursing) in 1995 and a Graduate Diploma in Midwifery from UWS in 1997.

 As a midwife, Kerrie has been providing services to her local community for over 20 years.
 She also has a strong interest in medical and interprofessional education.

 - Graduate Diploma in Midwifery, University of Western Sydney